 When an incredibly and obviously intoxicated passenger is on your flight, do you live and let fly or involve yourself in the situation?
-What’s your role when the passenger is clearly drunk?
+Admittedly, I didn’t know what to do if a passenger appears intoxicated?

 About 15 minutes prior to boarding the last flight of the day, he was stumbling so badly through the airport hallways, I thought he was injured or handicapped.
 Then I saw his eyes and remembered him getting around just fine at the prior departure gate during disembarkation.